wurthless-elektroniks/smc360/docs/ipc.md

 The SMC can also send statuses back to the CPU whenever it feels like it.
 When that happens, the outbox will contain the command code 0x83.
 Byte 1 contains the event type.

+Note that these commands will only be sent after the SMC sends GetPowerUpCause (command 0x01).

 ### 0x11 - Power switch pushed